Appliance repair technician servicing a residential refrigerator

 What happens to my customer data if I leave Menutize?

 You own your data.
-Export your customer list, jobs, invoice history, and payment records to CSV at any time, no upgrade required, no waiting period, no support ticket.
+Export your customer list, jobs, model-tag photos, invoice history, and payment records to CSV at any time — no upgrade required, no waiting period, no support ticket, no contract to exit.
+Menutize has no annual commitment, unlike the annual-prepay discounts that effectively lock in Jobber and Housecall Pro customers or the contract terms common on enterprise platforms.
 We've never built clunky exports on purpose to lock people in — that's the kind of thing we built Menutize to get away from.
 Cancel any time and walk out with everything.

-About 10-15 minutes to be ready to send your first estimate: sign up (no credit card), connect Stripe for payments, connect your Google Business Profile for the auto review request, hook up your Google Calendar for two-way sync, and add your service menu.
-Most appliance repair shops start with six menu items: standard diagnostic ($89-$129), same-day urgent diagnostic, washer/dryer repair labor, refrigerator/sealed-system labor, dishwasher/disposal repair labor, and recurring annual maintenance plan.
+About 10–15 minutes to be ready to send your first estimate: sign up (no credit card), connect Stripe for payments, connect your Google Business Profile for the auto review request, hook up your Google Calendar for two-way sync, and add your service menu.
+Most appliance repair shops start with six menu items: standard diagnostic ($89–$129), same-day urgent diagnostic, washer/dryer repair labor, refrigerator/sealed-system labor, dishwasher/disposal repair labor, and a recurring annual maintenance plan.
+You can import an existing customer CSV later, or let your customer list build naturally as new jobs come in.

 Free appliance repair software is finally good.

-Estimates, invoicing, payments, Google reviews, tips, calendar, open-tracking — all on the free plan, all the time.
-Set up takes 10 minutes.
+Diagnostic deposits, photo estimates, same-day surge pricing, Google reviews, tips, calendar, open-tracking — all on the free plan, all the time, with unlimited users.
+Setup takes 10 minutes.
 No credit card.

 Start free — no credit card